rayhanrashed/rayhanrashed.github.io/index.md

 ### Contextualized Technology, Internet & Underserved Communities
 Note: I am really proud of this work!

 People depending on alms are a group of vulnerable citizens deprived of necessary healthcare support, consequences of which can be minor to severe, and in some cases, fatal.
 Bangladesh--having more than 700 thousands of them--is no different.
 One noticeable difference of these almsdependents compared to similar communities in other parts of the world is that their technology penetration is near-to-zero.
 Thus, technology-based (such as app-based, mHealth, etc.) solutions for providing healthcare support, which maybe possible in advanced countries, are not possible in lower income countries like Bangladesh.
 However, there does exist multiple healthcare services in Bangladesh intended for these impoverished communities,which mostly remain underused by the intended population.
 This scenario presents a unique challenge, wherethere is a gap between healthcare services and their intended recipients.
-We ask **How can we ensure healthcare informations to this community?** [Paper:[**CSCW 2021**]][dakter_bari]
+We ask **How can we ensure healthcare informations to this community?** '[Paper: ]'[**CSCW 2021**]][dakter_bari]

 <center style="padding: 10px;">
 <img src="media/0001.jpg"